 What if those sites disappeared tomorrow?
 What if your phone went for a swim in the toilet?

 Will the images you take today be around 50 or 100 years from now?
 How about five years?
 Or less?

 That’s where I come in.
-My passion is helping you take those stories, those memories, those photos, and turn them into something that can be enjoyed today and for generations to come.
+My passion is encouraging people to take those stories, memories, and photos, and turn them into something that can be enjoyed today and for generations to come.
 It can be fun.
 It doesn’t have to be overwhelming.